-In Laois County Council, the target for frequency of inspection is based on the results of the risk assessment for official controls.
-The audit team were advised that, typically, high risk establishments were inspected more than once a month (approximately 1.5 times a month) and medium risk establishments were inspected monthly.
+In Limerick County Council, the target for frequency of inspection is based on the results of the risk assessment for official controls.
+The audit team were advised that inspections were typically undertaken on a monthly basis for high risk establishments, every two months for medium risk and every three months for low risk establishments.

-As part of the audit, information was examined relating to the numbers and outcome of inspections which had taken place in the 11 approved establishments assessed as part of this audit.
-A total of 266 official control inspections were carried out between January 2010 and June 2011, in these establishments.
+As part of the audit, information was examined, relating to the numbers and outcome of inspections which had taken place, in the 12 approved establishments assessed as part of this audit.
+A total of 106 official control inspections were carried out between January 2010 and June 2011, in the 12 establishments.
+The local authority had developed a useful tool for keeping track of inspections, which included the designated frequency for each establishment, based on the outcome of the risk assessment.

-The audit team noted that there were 29 inspection reports in which the inspection type or the inspection outcome had not been recorded.
-The audit team noted that 17 of these 29 inspections took place in 1 establishment.
+The audit team noted that there were ten inspection reports in which the inspection type had not been recorded.
+The local authority advised that these would have been surveillance inspections.

-Figure 1: Official Control Inspections from January 2010 to June 2011, by Inspection Type
+Figure 1: Official Control Inspections from January 2010 to June 2011, by Inspection Type3